ramantehlan/pulse/README.md

  Folder/File Name | Description
 ------------------|------------
 /api | Protocol Definition.
 /cmd | Main applications for this project.
-Home for `pulse` and `pulseExplore` services.
+Home for `pulse` and `pulseExplorer` services.
 /internal | Private application code, it doesn't exported by Go.
 See [release note](https://golang.org/doc/go1.4#internalpackages).
 Contains gRPC generated and other files.
 /resources | Resources used for readme or public.
 /tools | Supporting tools for this project.
 Holds `mibandPulse` service.